COVID-19 RELIEF INFORMATION

 We urge customers to do their best to continue paying their bills.
 The additional steps taken above do not relieve customers from paying their bills, but allows for spreading out payments over a longer period of time.

 FOR HELP: If you are in need of utilities assistance, the community organization United Way may be able to connect you with programs in this area to assist in bridging the financial gap.
 United Way may be reached by dialing the 2-1-1 Help Line.
 For financial help and other resources during this time, please visit cityoffife.org/covid19.

 The City of Fife provides utility services water, sewer, and storm drainage/surface water management.

 For new account set up, service changes or questions concerning billing, contact the Utility Billing Customer Service at 253-896-8620.
-To make a payment, call our automated phone system 253-922-2489, press 1 for utility billing, then 1 to manage your Utility account.
+To make a payment or check your balance, call our automated phone system 253-922-2489, press 1 for utility billing, then 1 to manage your Utility account.

 Quality Problems or Leaks

 Questions or concerns regarding water quality, water pressure, locating leaks, reporting broken hydrants or leaking water mains should be directed to the Public Works Department at 253-922-9315.